 2 When They Have To Use The Restroom

 When you gotta go you just—well—gotta go!
-Nurses may not be the greatest people on earth but they are human beings just like the rest of us.
+Nurses may seem like superwomen given everything that they have to juggle, but they are human beings just like the rest of us.
 Their bladders work just the same—unless in labor.
 If they have been standing or walking around all day and every time they get a chance to go relieve themselves the doctor gives them another order—then they just wait until the doctor is gone.

 According to Live Science, the full-sized adult bladder can only hold up to 16 ounces and that is if there are no other medical conditions that would interfere with it functioning normally.

 1 Ring, Ring

 Now everyone knows that you aren’t supposed to have a cell phone on in certain areas of the hospital, especially around certain types of equipment that can be affected by the signal it sends out.
 Well, just about every single person who works in the medical field/hospital (or not) is going to absolutely break that rule—especially if they have a family.